60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: The Zwicky Transient Facility

-Continuing to discuss the structure of the lightcurve files requires a consistent vocabulary for describing this data product that we introduce here for clarity throughout this paper.
+Continuing to discuss the structure of the lightcurve files requires a consistent vocabulary for describing this data product which we introduce here for clarity.
 A diagram of the terms introduced here is shown in Figure \ref{fig:puzle_diagram}.
 An object refers to a collection of photometric measurements of a single star in a single filter, in either the primary or secondary grid (but not both).
-Objects are written in the lightcurve files grouped by their readout channel.
+Objects are written in the lightcurve files, which are associated with a unique field, grouped by their readout channel into sources.
 A source refers to the total set of objects within a single lightcurve file that are all taken at the same sky location and are assumed to arise from the same astrophysical origin.
 There can be a maximum of three objects per source for the three ZTF filters.
 Crowding in dense galactic fields will often result in different astrophysical signals falling in the same PSF and therefore the same object.
 We address this issue during our microlensing fitting.
-Each of the objects within a single source are siblings to one another and have mutually exclusive filters.
+Each of the objects within a single source are \textit{siblings} to one another and have mutually exclusive filters.
 Siblings must share the same readout channel within a lightcurve file.
-A star refers to all sources of the same astrophysical origin found in all of the lightcurve files.
-While many of these measurements will be not stars but in fact several stars blended together, galaxies, or other astrophysical phenomena, we adopt this nomenclature to serve our purpose of searching for microlensing events mainly in the galactic plane.
+A star refers to all sources of the same astrophysical origin found in all of the lightcurve files, so the star will have multiple sources if it has been captured by both the primary and secondary grids or if the star appeared on multiple readout channels.
+While many of these measurements will not be stars but in fact several stars blended together, galaxies, or other astrophysical phenomena, we adopt this nomenclature to serve our purpose of searching for microlensing events mainly in the galactic plane.
 Each star contains one or more sources, with each source containing one or more objects, with each object containing one lightcurve.